Barrymore Theatre: Cinema Theater (1967–1987)

-Barrymore Theatre (1987–present)
+Barrymore Theatre (1987–1996)

 By the 1980s, the Schenk-Atwood area had declined since its heyday as one of Madison's first suburban shopping areas.
 In the 1970s a commuter bypass was installed and shopping malls opened on the outskirts of the city.
 Many Schenk's Corners stores had closed, and crime was on the upswing.
 The Cinema Theater itself was held up in 1982.

 In 1986, Richard Slone and Tom Petersen began fundraising in the community with the goal of purchasing the theater, refurbishing it, and converting it to an arthouse movie theater that would also host live music, theater productions and community events.
 The X-rated movie titles on the Cinema marquee had hindered any neighborhood redevelopment, and Slone and Petersen were able to find many backers who wanted to revive the area, including Trinity Lutheran Church and the CEO of Madison Kipp Corporation, Reed Coleman.
 Another early investor was future (now current) general manager of the Barrymore, Steve Sperling.
 Once the theater (plus its three attached storefronts) was bought for $150,000 and renovated for $100,000 more, the Barrymore Theatre (named after the famous acting family) opened on July 10, 1987.

 As a one-screen moviehouse that competed with other theaters for Madison's sophisticated film-goers, the Barrymore began losing money immediately, and soon converted to a $2 budget cinema.
 As a music venue, however, it began to find its audience with a lineup of diverse acts, including rock, folk, world beat and women's music acts.
 In 1988 the theater acquired a license to sell beer and wine, and a new restaurant tenant opened in the theater's corner storefront the next year.
 Petersen having left the enterprise, Slone struggled to pay the bills while running a money-losing business.
 In order to meet a crucial bank payment, the theater launched a successful "Give a Buck" campaign in 1990, but the debt still remained.
 Yet the goal of reviving the neighborhood was starting to succeed with the opening of new restaurants and bars.

 In 1992 the theater was bought by the nonprofit Schenk Atwood Revitalization Association, a group formed in 1979 as an offshoot of the East Side Businessman's Association.
 The new Barrymore board adopted a practice of no longer screening feature films.
 The theater also stopped bidding against local promoters for touring acts and instead concentrated on renting the house to others.
 They also hired a new general manager, Sherri Wilder, who had previously been house manager.
 With the 800-seat auditorium being the right size for many of the bands touring at the time, the Barrymore began to turn a profit for the first time.
 With the departure of Wilder in 1996, Steve Sperling was hired as general manager.